nict-wisdom/rannc/documents/index.rst

    loss.backward()                # Run a backward pass
    optimizer.step()               # Update parameters

-The only thing you need is to insert the line highlighted above.
+You only need to insert the line highlighted above.
-RaNNC profiles computation times and memory usage of components of the network and determines partitioning of the network so that each partitioned fragment of the network fits to GPU memory and the training throughput is optimized.
+RaNNC profiles computation times and memory usage of the components in the network and determines the partitioning of the network so that each partitioned fragment fits the GPU memory and the training throughput is optimized.

 See our IPDPS2021 paper [#f1]_ for the details of RaNNC's partitioning algorithm.